KomodoPlatform/Documentation.rst.old/docs/source/cc/book-jl/chapter04.rst

 ******************************
-Chapter 04 - CC rpc extensions
+Chapter 04 - CC RPC Extensions
 ******************************

 Currently, CC contracts need to be integrated at the source level.
 This limits who is able to create and add new CC contracts, which at first is good, but eventually will be a too strict limitation.
 The runtime bindings chapter will touch on how to break out of the source based limitation, but there is another key interface level, the RPC.